If you’ve always wanted to stay right on the beach in Bali, I’ve reviewed the best hotels first-hand so you know which ones are worth it.

 Book Puri Dajuma Beach Eco-Resort & Spa

-A design-forward retreat that feels like a luxurious treehouse by the sea.
+A design-forward retreat that feels like a luxurious treehouse by the beach.

 Best for: Design lovers looking for an off-the-grid beachfront stay.